Follow Consistent Sales Forecasting Methods to Avoid Making Bad Decisions.

 So here are some tips to help you get the accuracy of your forecast right and hit those sales targets.

 You can’t give everything equal attention.
-Categorise the deals and lead/growth strategies, using one of the following three:
+Categorize the deals and lead/growth strategies, using one of the following three:

 - Must win NOW: Pick those lead generation tactics that work and increase them.
 Or, like our example, lower churn and improve onboarding to watch revenue rise.